Vertical Federated Learning: Challenges, Methodologies and Experiments: Core Challenges

 Existing privacy preserving methods including DP, secure multiparty computation (SMC), homomorphic encryption (HE), and their hybrid methods, have been widely adopted in HFL, but few ones have been explored in VFL.
-In addition, these methods further need a well designed trade-off in terms of the model performance, the privacy and security level, and the system efficiency.
+In addition, these methods further need a well designed tradeoff in terms of the model performance, the privacy and security level, and the system efficiency.
 An unique challenge for VFL is that splitting methods will determine the preprocess of secret attributes, i.e., forward outputs of the bottom model, and then affect the privacy and security level.
-For the simple ML models, such as logistic regression (LR)~\cite{Yang2019Federated} and kernel models~\cite{Gu2020Federated}, the splitting design is straightforward, but privacy preserving methods are considerable challenging due to the insecure linear process for the input.
+For the simple models, such as logistic regression (LR)~\cite{Yang2019Federated} and kernel models~\cite{Gu2020Federated}, the splitting design is straightforward, but privacy preserving methods are considerable challenging due to the insecure linear process for the input.
 If complex neural networks are considered, e.g., the convolutional network, as the bottom model, the intermediate outputs will expose less private information.
-This is due to a fact that a complex nonlinear function can naturally enhance the privacy of distributed data.
-Understanding and balancing the trade-off of privacy protection, operating efficiency and model performance, both theoretically and empirically, is a considerable challenge in privacy-preserving VFL systems.
+This is due to a fact that a complex nonlinear function process can naturally enhance the privacy of attributes.
+Understanding and balancing these tradeoffs among privacy protection, operating efficiency and model performance, both theoretically and empirically, is a considerable challenge in realizing private VFL systems.